hashicorp/terraform/website/source/intro/getting-started/dependencies.html.md

 as well as basic resource dependencies and resource attribute interpolation.

-Moving on, we'll parameterize our configuration for better shareability and maintainability.
+Moving on, we'll use provisioners to do some basic bootstrapping of our launched instance.